afch/NixieClock/readme.txt

 https://youtu.be/DQZWPn0iAHw

 3. Compatibility:
 	NCM 105 is compatible with NCT 2xx series and NCT566, NCT573 tubes boards.
-	NCM 107 is compatible with NCT 3xx, NCT 4xx series and NCT3566, NCT3573 tubes boards.
+(Leagcy) NCM 107 is compatible with NCT 3xx, NCT 4xx series and NCT3566, NCT3573 tubes boards.

 3. eBay stores: